There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 The first formula you need to know about is the 4U formula.

-As many as 80% of people will read the average headline when they come across it, but only 20% of people will actually read the entire blog post.
+According to CopyBlogger, as many as 80% of people will read the average headline when they come across it, but only 20% will actually read the entire post.

-If you want to boost your odds of people actually clicking on your headlines and reading an entire post, you have to make your headline as intriguing as possible.
+If you want to boost the odds of people actually clicking on your headlines and reading an entire post, you have to make your headline as intriguing as possible.

 Melanie Duncan’s 4U formula is perfect for compelling readers.
-With the 4U formula, you have to make your headline “useful, urgent, unique, and ultra-specific.”
+The 4U formula instructs you to make your headline “useful, urgent, unique, and ultra-specific.”

 Think about the headlines that you actually click on when you’re scrolling through your news feed.
-They’re probably usually the headlines that offer something that can help you.
+Some are probably headlines that offer something that can help you.

 You need to offer people the same useful value in your own headlines.
 Start out by understanding what will be useful to your audience, and then offer them what they need.

-Clever bloggers want to create a sense of urgency in their headlines to push people to click.
+Clever bloggers create a sense of urgency in their headlines to push people to click.
+Think FOMO here (for the uninitiated: Fear Of Missing Out).

-There is so much trying to grab our attention online.
-It’s easy to ignore something that we think isn’t time-sensitive.
+There is so much online content trying to grab our attention.
+It’s easy to ignore headlines that don’t aren’t time-sensitive.

-But when something is urgent, readers will click on it to get the information right away.
-They don’t want to miss out on exciting, helpful, or informative information that they need right now.
+However, when something IS urgent, readers will often click on the headline to get the information right away.
+They don’t want to miss out on exciting, helpful, or informative content that they need right now.

 Examples of urgent headlines include titles like “Avoid THIS Mistake Before It’s Too Late” or “Do XYZ in Just 2 Weeks With This One Simple Trick.”